michael-wazowski/afk-app/README.md

 # AFK App
-Application that takes keyboard inputs to automate and run for you on a selected application.
+Application that takes keyboard inputs to automate and run for you on a selected application window.

 ### TODO:
  - Implement keypress recording for afk playback